Allegheny-Computer-Science-101-F2021/computer-science-101-fall-2021-ee-intersection-algorithms-Yanqiao4396/writing/reflection.md

 ### Use eight fenced code blocks to provide output from eight different runs of `intersection` with different inputs

-: Summary of the runs for the List-based algorithms:

-: Summary of the runs for the ListSingle algorithm:
 Run 1: ListSingle with a small input
 Run 2: ListSingle with a large input
 ```